opendocsg/slw-judgments-backfill/2010_SGHC_209/report.md

  The c ourt may at any time, for suffic ient reason, make an order staying the proc eedings on a bankruptc y applic ation, either altogether or for a limited time, on suc h terms and c onditions as the c ourt may think just.

-The bank relied on _Lee Kiang Leng Stanley v Lee Han Chew (trading as Joe Li Electrical Supplies)_ [2004] SGHC 151 for the proposition that sec tion 64(1) allows the c ourt to order sec urity for the full amount or part of the judgment debt as a c ondition for staying bankruptc y proc eedings.
+The bank relied on _Lee Kiang Leng Stanley v Lee Han Chew (trading as Joe Li Electrical Supplies)_ <span class="citation">[2004] SGHC 151</span> for the proposition that sec tion 64(1) allows the c ourt to order sec urity for the full amount or part of the judgment debt as a c ondition for staying bankruptc y proc eedings.

 15     It was just for the AR to order the appellant to furnish sec urity for part of the judgment debt as there was solid evidenc e of a real risk of dissipation of assets by the appellant.
 The appellant sold the Benc oolen property on 9 Dec ember 2009 for $1.05 million.
 This took plac e during the c ourse of the trial.
 The trial was heard on 30 November, 1, 2 and 23 Dec ember 2009.
 The appellant c laimed that he sold the Benc oolen property to help pay his legal fees.
 In support of this, he relied solely on a single sentenc e at [6] of his affidavit of 5 November 2009 whic h was filed for his applic ation to vac ate the trial dates.
 That sentenc e was: